pineapplefart/ssb_s5/Main Assesment/README.md

 ## Overview

-This repository provides a complete, automated pipeline for optimising pipetting parameters on the Opentrons OT-2.
+This repository provides an automated system for optimising pipetting parameters on the Opentrons OT-2.
 Using a JMP-designed experiment, the system:

 - Generates parameterised Opentrons protocols (Code A → Code B)
 - Executes experiments on the robot
 - Processes assay data (Code C)
 - Identifies optimal settings using statistical modelling in JMP

+JMP experiments can be designed from a long list of avaliable experiment parameters.
+Using only the JMP design-of-experiment output table, this repository automates production of unique serial dilution protocols with each of the parameter sets specified by JMP.
+The fitness of the resultant fluorescence data is automatically processed by the Data Analysis Code C to give fitness data which can be reinput into the JMP table for analysis.

+We envision this platform being highly applicable to protocol optimisation.
+Some fluids have challenging properties, such as extreme viscosity or density, low surface tension, a tendency to foam, or those containing particulates, cells or precipitates.
+These properties can reduce the accuracy of automated protocols.
+By performing serial dilution optimisation using these fluids, optimal paramters for pipetting and mixing can be found which will alleviate these problems.

-Serial dilution is used as the demonstration case, but the pipeline is designed to be experiment-agnostic.
-By modifying only the protocol template inside the generator, users can adapt the system to optimise any liquid-handling workflow, including reagent mixing, plate normalisation, or multi-step assays.
-The framework supports flexible parameter definition, scalable protocol generation, and quantitative performance evaluation (e.g., gradient, R², execution time).
-Optimised parameters can then be transferred to more complex or sensitive workflows, allowing users to calibrate pipetting behaviour using a simple model assay before applying it to their actual experiment.
+The experiment execution code can also be altered to perform other pipetting workflows.
+By assigning our specific parameter names to the variables in a different experiment execution code, pipetting parameters can be optimised for other liquid-handling protocols which include pipetting and mixing steps.
+Optimised parameters can then be transferred to more complex or sensitive workflows, allowing users to calibrate pipetting parameters using a simple model assay before applying it to their actual experiment.

 ## Optimisation workflow